BALaser

 A proper description of injection and diffusion in the active zone of BAS lasers requires an adequate consideration of the inhomogeneous current spreading (CS) in the p-doped part of the device from the electrical contact towards the active zone.
 Since the length of the device is much larger than its width, we restrict our considerations to the study of the current flow within multiple transverse crosssections of the p-doped part of the device, parametrized by the longitudinal coordinate z.
 Within each of these 2-D domains and each time moment, we have to solve the Laplace problem

 for the quasi-Fermi potential.
 The injected current density entering the carrier rate equation is defined by the y-derivative of this potential at the active zone border.
 To solve the Laplace problem, we use finite volume discretization and explore the WIAS software toolbox pdelib.
-For more details, see WIAS preprints 2421, 2488, 2633.
+For more details, see WIAS preprints 2421, 2488, and 2633.

 Current spreading in crosssections of two different BAS lasers (left, right).
 Top: Fermi potential along the p-doped regions.
 Middle panels: Carrier density and Fermi potential in the active zone (y=0).
 Lower panels: Inhomogeneous carrier diffusion and current density according to different modeling approaches.